 Universal Access Point

 During the conceptualization of the Canadian Museum for Human Rights core exhibitions, a design challenge was how to ensure all content would be accessible to all visitors.
-Solutions for digital media seemed relatively obvious, but how to make physical content and experience inclusive required healthy consideration.
+Solutions for digital media seemed relatively obvious to me, but how to make physical content and experience inclusive required healthy consideration.
+For example, how would we make the artefact in case, the framed photo, or the text screened on a wall, accessible to those who couldn’t see them, or read them?
 The solution I developed was to use the mobile device.
-It could and would be leveraged for personalization, but we could consider personalization from an inclusion and accessibility perspective as well.
+It could and would be leveraged for personalization, but we would consider personalization from an inclusion and accessibility perspective as well.

 The Universal Access Point (UAP) is a system of 5 components.